daniel-thompson/kgdbtest/README.md

 Buildroot
 ---------

-kcontest relies on buildroot filesystems, normally loaded as an initramfs. kcontest includes .config files to regenerate the filesystem from scratch.
+kgdbtest relies on buildroot filesystems, normally loaded as an initramfs. kgdbtest includes .config files to regenerate the filesystem from scratch.
 The Makefile also has a few convience rules to help construct the filesystem.